 BIO

-Carisse has participated in events in various locations in the Midwest, including but not limited to: Open Canvas 2013, presented by Good Knight, in Milwaukee, WI; Synapse Arts: 2012 New Works, held at the Hamlin Park Fieldhouse Theatre in Chicago, IL; Modular 22, a traveling art exhibit commenced in Berwyn, IL; and Wandering, a female group exhibition held at Impala Gallery in the Rogers Park neighborhood of Chicago, IL.
-Carisse volunteers frequently with the Philippine Cultural and Civic Center Foundation of Milwaukee and, in addition to working on her art and music, enjoys spending time with her very closely knit family, partner, and dog, Freya.
+Carisse has participated in events in various locations in the Midwest, including but not limited to: Artnonymous, presented by the Milwaukee Public Art Museum; Open Canvas, presented by Good Knight, in Milwaukee, WI; Synapse Arts: 2012 New Works, held at the Hamlin Park Fieldhouse Theatre in Chicago, IL; Modular 22, a traveling art exhibit commenced in Berwyn, IL; and Wandering, a female group exhibition held at Impala Gallery in the Rogers Park neighborhood of Chicago, IL.

 EXHIBITIONS AND EVENTS